nippur72/PolymerTS/README.md

 # How to write elements

 - write elements as TypeScript classes
-- extend the `base` element
+- extend the `polymer.Base` class
-- implement the `PolymerElement` interface
+- implement the `polymer.Element` interface
 - use @decorators as needed

 # How to correctly reference in markup